marioalpizarv/portfolio/ReadMe.txt

 In this file, I provide a general description about each of the files found in this repository, the goal of each one, the algorithms used and other relevant information.

--Countries_GDP_PerCapita_2023: this example uses LinearRegression by sklearn to predict the GDP Per Capita of a list of 195 countries.
+-CountriesGDPPerCapita_LinearRegression: this example uses LinearRegression by sklearn to predict the GDP Per Capita of a list of 195 countries.
 First, I do some data cleaning, and remove characters that can not be converted to float values, such as '$' and '%'.
 Next, I calculate the GDP per capita by dividing the GDP column by the Population column for each country.